 - Libraries are open again and hairdressers, nail bars, beauticians, masseuses and occupational therapists went back to work from 11 May

-- Bars and restaurants will open to customers from 1 June for up to 30 guests inside and unlimited numbers outside, provide people maintain 1.5m distance.
-Cinemas, theatres and concert halls will also open subject to a 30-guest maximum, and face masks become mandatory on public transport the same day for anyone aged 13 and over
+- Bars and restaurants reopened on 1 June for up to 30 guests inside and unlimited numbers outside, provided people maintain 1.5m distance.
+Cinemas, theatres and concert halls also reopened, subject to a 30-guest maximum, and face masks became mandatory on public transport the same day for anyone aged 13 and over

-- Secondary school pupils return to class on 2 June.
+- Secondary school pupils returned to class on 2 June.
 Social distancing requirements for all school students ended on 1 July

 Austria: Weddings and outdoor sport